apostrophecms-legacy/apostrophe-legacy-import/README.md

 You must configure the `apostrophe-legacy-import` module in `app.js` (no options are currently required).

 The use of `--map-types` is required.
-You must map at least one 0.5 page or snippet type to a 2.x doc type. **No doc types not mapped will be imported.**
+You must map at least one 0.5 page or snippet type to a 2.x doc type. **No doc types not mapped will be imported.
+Separate the pairs with commas.**

 There is also a `--map-widgets` option which works the same way.
 There are some default mappings for common widgets.